axios/axios/README.md

 ```

 Axios supports the following shortcut methods: `postForm`, `putForm`, `patchForm`
-which are just the corresponding http methods with preset `Content-Type` to `multipart/form-data`.
+which are just the corresponding http methods with a header preset: `Content-Type`: `multipart/form-data`.

 FileList object can be passed directly: